dmtopp/wdi_project_two/README.md

 + User input for creating new users needs to be trimmed and changed to lowercase so Josh and josh act as the same username.

 + Locations can currently be reviewed multiple times by the same user.
+(FIXED 04/01/2016)

 ### Future goals